 Beloved, it is your biblical responsibility, and it is in your keeping in obedience to God that you identify such corruption and act appropriately!
 You should be witnessing to some in D.C. who have been elected to office, and you should be working to remove some because they are so far gone, beyond remedy, as identified by their greedy involvement with things impure.
 Cleansing D.C. is a good idea, don’t you think?

 Seeing the downward progression of these four aforementioned horrible characteristics of unbelief is not difficult.
 I see at least three conclusive takeaways from this passage relative to public servants.
-They are:
+The examples follow.

 A. REJECTING JESUS CHRIST LEADS TO TERRIBLE BEHAVIOR AND PRACTICE